Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the Singapore International Energy Week (SIEW) event in October 2024, experts discussed the role of nuclear power in Asia's energy transition.

-Although the initial cost of building a nuclear power plant is high, the subsequent operating costs are low and the plants can operate for 60 to 80 years.
-This has the long-term benefit of providing a stable source of electricity that is not dependent on weather, seasons or political situations.
+While the initial cost of building a nuclear power plant is high, the subsequent operating costs are low and the plants can operate for 60 to 80 years.
+This has the long-term benefit of providing a stable power supply that is not dependent on weather, seasons or political situations.

-In addition to traditional reactors, small countries like Singapore are looking into small modular reactors (SMRs) to address the issue of limited land space.
-SMRs have a smaller capacity, making them suitable for small, densely populated cities.
-These reactors can also be designed to float at sea, saving land space.
+In addition to conventional reactors, small countries like Singapore are looking into small modular reactors (SMRs) to address the issue of limited land space.
+SMRs are smaller in capacity, making them suitable for small, densely populated cities.
+These reactors can also be designed to float at sea, saving on land space.

-Expanding nuclear capacity, including both large and small reactors, is seen by experts as essential if the world is serious about meeting the climate goals of the Paris Agreement.
+Expanding nuclear capacity, including both large and small reactors, is seen by experts as essential if the world is serious about meeting the Paris Agreement climate goals.

 Hong Hanh (according to CNA, Reuters)